insure logo

 Key Takeaways

-• A single DUI conviction can send car insurance rates soaring — from 43% to as much as 322%, depending on the circumstances.
+• A single DUI can raise car insurance rates 43% to 322%, depending on your state, insurer and driving history.

-How much will a DUI affect my rates?
+How much does a DUI affect car insurance premiums?

-In some states, a DUI adds less than $1,000 annually to a policy.
-In others, it can push premiums up by several thousand dollars, dramatically changing the cost of staying insured.
+The size of the increase varies widely by location.
+In some states, a DUI adds less than $1,000 annually.
+In others, it can raise premiums by several thousand dollars per year, dramatically changing the cost of staying insured.

-The chart below breaks down average car insurance rates before and after a DUI in every state, highlighting just how wide the gap can be.
+The table below compares average car insurance rates before and after a DUI in every state, showing just how wide the pricing gap can be.

 StateAverage annual premiumAverage annual premium with a DUIPercent increaseDollar increase